Univ-Wyo-Education/S21-4820/Lect/21/Lect-21.md

 The primary tool that I have used is Barman.
 There are other tools like Amanda that also provide these kind of features.

-Barman is a disaster recovery solution for PostgreSQL developed and maintained by a PostgreSQl company 2ndQuadrant.
+Barman is a disaster recovery solution for PostgreSQL developed and maintained by a PostgreSQL company 2ndQuadrant.

 It uses the Point-In-Time-Recovery (PITR) features that are built into the database.